6-year-old Florida girl arrested after tantrum at school

 Rolle was taken to a juvenile center on a battery charge.

-The Orlando Police Department told the station Rolle was one of two children Officer Dennis Turner arrested that day; the other was 8-years-old.
+The Orlando Police Department told the station Rolle was one of two children Officer Dennis Turner arrested that day; the other was also 6 years old.
 Turner reportedly didn't seek approval from his watch commander before arresting anyone under the age of 12, per department policy.

 Police say an internal investigation into the incident is ongoing.

-Note: Correction: An earlier version of this story said the other child was 8 years old.
-Police have since corrected their earlier comments and said both children were 6.